dVaGaymer/push_swap/README.md

 -----

 - [ ] Optimize
+- [x] Check if list is ordered first
-- [ ] Check if list is ordered first
+- [ ] Check if list is ordered but shifted...?